 Through the Looking Glass - Serving families with disabilities since 1982, this website is a great source of info, from a US perspective.

-SCI Parenting Tips and Tricks - Website out of Sweden (in English) featuring peoples' creative ways they've adapted equipment or solved common parenting needs for parents with Spinal Cord Injuries or related disabilities.
+SCI Parenting Tips and Tricks - English language website by Spinalis, a SCI organization out of Sweden sharing creative ways peers have adapted equipment or solved common parenting needs for parents with Spinal Cord Injuries or related disabilities.

 Adaptive Equipment Needs